EWG Hooks: Must-Have Best Bass Fishing Guide

 Second, use enough force.
 EWG hooks are designed to penetrate through soft plastic and into a bass’s mouth.
 A firm sweep or upward hookset is often necessary, especially with heavier line or thick cover.

 Finally, make sure the hook is sharp.
-A dull hook turns a good hookup opportunity into a missed fish.
+A dull hook turns a good opportunity into a missed fish.
 Inspect hooks before each trip and replace or sharpen any that feel compromised.

 Common Mistakes Anglers Make with EWG Hooks